Your initial visa is up and you want to stay longer in Ecuador.

 When to Extend Your Visa for Ecuador

-But what’s confusing is when you can apply for the extension because Ecuador just changed it as of July or August 2023.
+However, the confusing part is when to apply for the extension.
+Ecuador changed its rules as of August 2023.

-You can apply for your extension on days 80 to 90 of your first 90 days in Ecuador.
-The fee is 1/3 of the Unified Base Salary of Ecuador, which in 2023 is US$150.
+The current rule (August 2023) is that you can apply for your extension on days 80 to 90 of your first 90 days in Ecuador.
+The fee is 1/3 of the Unified Base Salary of Ecuador, which in 2024 is US$153.33.

 Here are the words from the website of the Ecuadorian government: